 On the contrary, at 6 weather stations out of 9 in the Indigirka basin, a statistically significant precipitation decrease is observed in January and at 3 stations in February.
 In the Yana basin, 2 stations have shown decrease of precipitation in December.
 Average statistically significant decrease in winter months ranges from -3.0 to -6.7 mm per month or -44-92 %.
 In lowland areas which are close to the furthest most downstream gauges of the Yana and Indigirka rivers, reliable negative trends were identified in July (-73%, -23 mm) at Chokurdah (ID 21946, the Indigirka basin) and in August (-71%, -26 mm) at Kazachie (ID 21931, the Yana basin).
-It is unlikely that runoff from these areas significantly impacts the flow at the outlets of the Yana and Indigirka Rivers as most of the runoff is formed in upper mountainous parts of the basins.
+It is unlikely that runoff from these areas significantly impacts the flow at the outlets of the Yana and Indigirka Rivers as most of the runoff is produced in the upper, mountainous parts of the basins.
 Positive trends in summer months are observed at two stations of the Indigirka basin: + 44% (21 mm) at Vostochnaya (ID 24679) in June and +49% (22 mm) and +49% (15 mm) in June and September at Deputatsky (ID 24076) (Table 4).
 We evaluated cold season precipitation calculated as the sum from October to April.
 Two stations in the Yana River basin have shown a statistically significant (p<0.05) decrease of about 40% or 20 mm.
 Three stations in the Indigirka River basin experienced negative trends at the level of significance 0.05<p<0.08 with reduction of precipitation about -28% or 15 mm per season.
-The change points for solid precipitation are estimated from 1980 to 1996 with most of them occurring in 1986.
-A positive trend in warm period precipitation (May – September) is detected at Oymyakon (ID 24688), the upstreams of the Indigirka river, with values of 35% or 54 mm.
-Warm season precipitation has decreased by almost half (-48% or -60 mm) at the outlet of Indigirka river (Chokurdah, ID 21946).
+The change points for solid precipitation are estimated to occur between 1980 and 1996 with most of them occurring in 1986.
+A positive trend in warm period precipitation (May – September) is detected at Oymyakon (ID 24688), in the upstream parts of the Indigirka river, with values of 35% or 54 mm.
+Warm season precipitation has decreased by almost half (-48% or -60 mm) at the outlet of the Indigirka river (Chokurdah, ID 21946).

 Rain – snow precipitation ratio

 The state and timing of precipitation in May and September (which are the months when the 0 °C air temperature threshold is crossed) were analyzed.
-The results show that meteorological stations in the higher elevations (which mostly are located in the Indigirka river basin) exhibit a shift towards larger amounts of rain rather than snow in both studied months.
+The results show that meteorological stations in the higher elevations (which are mostly located in the Indigirka river basin) exhibit a shift towards larger amounts of rain rather than snow in both studied months.
 In May, three stations show an upward trend for a larger fraction of rain (p<0.05).
-Vostochnaya station (ID 24679, 1288 m) exhibits the strongest changes: mean share for the whole period is 0.43, trend value is 0.45.
-The stations Oymyakon and Agayakan (ID 24684, 24688) have mean value of rain share equal 0.79 and on average increase by 0.16 (Table 5).
-In September, the mean share of rain fluctuates from 0.56 at Vostochnaya station (ID 24679, 1288 m) to 0.79 at Agayakan and Oymyakon stations (ID 24684, 24688, 726 and 776 m).
-The trend value varies from 0.15 to 0.19 of increase in rain share for the whole period of observation at 5 stations (Table 5).
-In absolute values, the amount of rain increased on average by 60.7%, or 12.2 mm in total during the same period at 6 stations.
-Pettitt and Buishand tests for change points indicate an abrupt shift of precipitation regime in September during the 1991-1993 period at 4 stations.
+Vostochnaya (ID 24679, 1288 m) exhibits the strongest changes: mean share for the whole period is 0.43, with a trend value of 0.45.
+Oymyakon and Agayakan (ID 24684, 24688) have mean value of rain share equal 0.79 and on average increase by 0.16 (Table 5).
+In September, the mean share of rain fluctuates from 0.56 at Vostochnaya (ID 24679, 1288 m) to 0.79 at Agayakan and Oymyakon (ID 24684, 24688, 726 and 776 m).
+The trend value varies from 0.15 to 0.19 of increase in rain share for the whole period of observation at five stations (Table 5).
+In absolute values, the amount of rain increased on average by 60.7%, or 12.2 mm in total during the same period at six stations.
+Pettitt and Buishand tests for change points indicate an abrupt shift of precipitation regime in September in 1991-1993 for four stations.

-Soil temperature and ALT
+Soil temperature and active layer thickness (ALT)